 In this exercise, you create a new plane using the dynamic gnomon.
 When creating a new plane using this method, the gnomon is initially oriented to the current Gview.

-- 1. On the View tab, select the Show Axes drop-down and select WCS, Cplane and Tplane.
+1. On the View tab, select the Show Axes drop-down and select WCS, Cplane and Tplane.

-- 2. Toggle Show Axes on.

-- 3. On the View tab, select Window.